ChrisChroma/Skull-Kid-Says/README.md

 # Skull Kid Says

-A Legend of Zelda twist on Simon Says!
+A Legend of Zelda twist on Simon!

 1. When start button is clicked, begin game and round counter
 2. Randomly generate color to display, play sound